flame-engine/flame_tutorials/tutorials/1_basic_square/README.md

 Now that we have a better understanding of how the game structure works, lets start to plan our game.

 So, lets think on what variables and data structure we would need.
 For that, lets recap what we are building: A simple game where a square keeps bouncing forever from one side of the screen to the other.
-Thinking on this, we will need:
+Thinking about this, we will need:

  - A constant to tell us the speed of the square in logical pixels per second.
  - A variable to inform which direction the square is moving.